wevoice/wesub/README.markdown

         git clone git://github.com/pculture/unisubs.git unisubs

    Now the entire project will be in the unisubs directory.

 2. Install VirtualBox and vagrant if you don't have them yet.
 Then type:

         vagrant up

    This is going to create a vm and provision it.
 It should take 10-15 minutes.
    Remember what mom said: a watched pot never boils.

 3. Switch over to your vagrant vm with:

         vagrant ssh

+   By default our `~/.bashrc` file will automatically move you to the shared folder and activate the virtualenv.

-    Then run following commands:
+   Now run following command:

-        cd /opt/unisubs
-        source ../extras/venv/bin/activate
         ./bootstrap-vagrant.sh

    It's safe to run `bootstrap-vagrant.sh` multiple times if something goes wrong (like PyPi goes down).

 4. Add `unisubs.example.com` to your hosts file, pointing at `127.0.0.1`.
 This is necessary for Twitter and Facebook oauth to work correctly.